-You can adjust the alignment of form objects within the cells using the tools on the Align menu ( ) in the Grid section of the Form ribbon toolbar.
+You can adjust the alignment of form objects within the cells using the tools on the Align menu (🖺) in the Grid section of the Form ribbon toolbar.
 The same menu is also available as an Align submenu when you select one or several cells and then right-click.
 To change the alignment, first select the cells with the form objects that you want to align, then select one of the following alignment options:

 - Fill Horizontally (), to make the form objects occupy all of the available space in the column.
-The assigned width of the form object is not considered when filling; instead, the column gives the size. - Align Left ( ), to left align selected form objects to the left ends of their cells. - Align Center ( ), to horizontally center selected form objects in their cells. - Fill Vertically (1), to make the form objects occupy all of the available space in the row.
-The assigned height of the form object is not considered when filling; instead, the row gives the size. - Align Top (+++), to top align selected form objects to the top ends of their cells. - Align Middle (-), to vertically center selected form objects in their cells. - Align Bottom (III), to bottom align selected form objects to the bottom ends of their cells.
+The assigned width of the form object is not considered when filling; instead, the column gives the size. - Align Left (H), to left align selected form objects to the left ends of their cells. - Align Center (), to horizontally center selected form objects in their cells. - Align Right (), to right align selected form objects to the right ends of their cells. - Fill Vertically (), to make the form objects occupy all of the available space in the row.
+The assigned height of the form object is not considered when filling; instead, the row gives the size. - Align Top (), to top align selected form objects to the top ends of their cells. - Align Middle (), to vertically center selected form objects in their cells. - Align Bottom (), to bottom align selected form objects to the bottom ends of their cells.